pucelle/lupos-vscode/README.md

 - If bound global listeners, ensure unbind it in `onWillDisconnect`.
 - Validate circular references, I believe this should be hard.
 - Warn about parameters lost tracking, like `items.map(({name}) => {...})`, or when call parameter is observed, but method parameter is not.
+- Validate event handler, especially when forget to use function to contain parameters.
+- Validate tag not rightly match or closed. e.g., `</div`.

 ## More About